 Opening new credit also decreases your average age of credit, which can drop your credit score.

-Data from the Federal Trade Commission shows that about one in five people have errors on their credit report.
-This could look like a debt showing up as delinquent when it isn’t, or a debt that isn’t yours at all showing up on your credit report.
+Data from the Federal Trade Commission shows that about one in five people has errors on their credit reports.
+This could look like a debt showing up as delinquent when it isn’t or a debt that isn’t yours at all showing up on your credit report.

 Sometimes it’s simply a mistake on the part of a lender, but it could also be something more sinister like identity theft.